Causes of Polycystic Ovarian Syndrome

 If oral medications are not successful, intrauterine insemination (IUI) combined with Clomid/Letrozole and/or FSH is often the next step in helping patients.
 Most of my patients become pregnant without needing in vitro fertilization (IVF).

-Surgery, once a common treatment for PCOS, involves removing sections of the ovary (or ovarian drilling) in an attempt to lower the production of male hormone.
+Surgery, once a common treatment for Polycystic Ovarian Syndrome, involves removing sections of the ovary (or ovarian drilling) in an attempt to lower the production of male hormone.
 These surgeries are rarely performed today due to the effectiveness of medications and the risks of the surgery.

 I have seen many changes in medications and technology available over my long career.
 I am so thankful for these advances which have helped reproductive specialists, like myself, increase pregnancy rates.
 There is nothing better career-wise than the joy of helping patients make the dream of having a child come true.